bdashore3/Simple-Retweets/README.md

 # Developers and Permissions

 Currently, this bot is allowed for use outside of the developer's server.
-I try to make the comments as detailed as possible, but if you don't understand something, please contact me via the Discord server!
+I try to make the comments as detailed as possible, but if you don't understand something, please contact me via the Discord server or Twitter!
 I'm always happy to talk!

 Creator/Developer: Brian Dashore